 During his 35-year career he has been the recipient of industry awards, trophies and medals, including Best Zinfandel at the 2003 International Wine Challenge (runner-up in 2004) and the Qantas Cup for the Best Australian Chardonnay (1985).

-David Lowe is a prominent wine industry advocate and holds several key positions including Vice President of the Winemakers' Federation of Australia; member of the strategic NSW Ministers' Wine Advisory Council, Vice President of the NSW Wine Industry Association and is a past President of the Mudgee Wine Grape Growers Association.
+David Lowe is a prominent wine industry advocate and, during his career, has held several key positions including Vice President of the Winemakers' Federation of Australia; member of the strategic NSW Ministers' Wine Advisory Council, Vice President of the NSW Wine Industry Association and President of the Mudgee Wine Grape Growers Association.

 David is a regular wine industry commentator and a passionate supporter of smart farming, rural land custodianship and regionalism.
 He claims he has no skills relevant to urban environments.